 This relief currently gives a £3000 reduction to Employer’s NI liabilities, which is a fantastic support to smaller businesses.
 From April 2020 the government will restrict access to this for the larger employers (an employer National Insurance contributions (NICs) bill above £100,000 in their previous tax year).

 From 6 April 2019, the flat-rate van benefit charge will increase to £3,430, the multiplier for the car fuel benefit charge will increase to £24,100, and the flat-rate van fuel benefit charge will increase to £655.

 Simply put, if you are a limited company providing a company car, yet again you will have a higher personal tax/company NI bill.

 A note on ‘Self Funded’ work-related training

-There was a consultation to address the disparity between the rules for tax relief on training (it wasn’t generous with the employed or self employed when self funding).
+There was a consultation to address the disparity between the rules for tax relief on training.
+In that, they were not generous with the employed or self employed when self funding.
 It appears there were no changes however, as it was deemed there was not enough evidence to suggest giving tax relief would help.
 There are a couple of schemes the government are looking to launch to help people looking to up-skill or retrain.

 The Local newspaper discount will continue the £1,500 business rates discount for office space occupied by local newspapers in 2019-20.